Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02e_CostAccounting.md

 - *Text*
 Enter a longer text description for the cost center, if desired.

-- *Allocation to cost unit*
+- *Allocation to cost object*
-It is possible to allocate costs from different cost centers to individual cost units.
+It is possible to allocate costs from different cost centers to individual cost objects.
 To do so, click the [ALLOCATION TABLE] button.

 - [ALLOCATION TABLE]
 Click this button to display the *Allocation table* window, see [Allocation table](#allocation-table).